Pulsar PGL9000BCO - 8100/9000W Dual Fuel Generator With Electric Start

 Features

-In addition to this info, the device’s light indicator will display if the oil level is too low.
+In addition to this info, when the oil level is too low, you will be informed by the featured light indicator.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.